How to Deal With Toddler Tantrums Like an Expert…With a Cheat Sheet

 When everyone is calm again, it’s tempting to sigh with relief and put the whole episode out of your mind.
 But if you want your child to learn how to self-regulate her emotions, it’s important to talk about what happened.

-This is a pain in the ass, and Abby pretty much hates it.
-But after we’ve talked, we’re always glad we did.
-(Yes, Abby, too.)
+This is a pain in the behind, but after we’ve talked, we’re always glad we did.
+(Yes, my kids, too.)

 We do this to reinforce why we said no, why her behavior was unacceptable, and most importantly – more positive ways for her to handle her emotions in the future.
 For example, after she threw a tantrum at the store over a new toy, we waited until she was calm to suggest a creative fix for the next time.